rogeruiz/.files/readme.markdown

 ### Diff editors that are used

-Currently, the only supported diff editors are `vimdiff` and `opendiff` the later which is installed when installing Xcode.
+Currently, the only supported diff editors are `vimdiff` and `opendiff` the latter which is installed when installing Xcode.

 Made with 🕖: by Roger Steve Ruiz